About the Tulsa City Council

 sweeping changes in city government since the original 1908

 charter.
 A new council-mayor form of government was chosen to

 replace the outdated city commission.
 The new form of government is

 modeled after the federal government.

-Working in Neighborhoods, Planning and Development and the City
+Planning and Development and the City Attorney's Office.
+The

-city auditor regularly reviews the city's financial activites
+auditor regularly reviews the city's financial activites for

 investigations are reported to the mayor and the City Council.